Farama-Foundation/HighwayEnv/README.md

 This agent uses a simple representation of the nearby traffic in terms of predicted Time-To-Collision (TTC) on each lane of the road, and performs a Value Iteration to compute the corresponding optimal value function.

-The transition function of the TTC-state is simplistic and assumes that each vehicle will keep driving at a constant velocity without changing lanes.
+The transition model of the TTC-state is simplistic and assumes that each vehicle will keep driving at a constant velocity without changing lanes.
 This model bias can be a source of mistakes.

 ### Monte-Carlo Tree Search